 You can really just use any regular dill pickle brine recipe — bring it up to a boil, pour it over beans packed into clean jars, lid them, cool them and tuck them away in the refrigerator.

 Or you can do the whole canning thing if you’re short on refrigerator space, though I must admit I’m rarely up to actually canning, so the refrigerator pickles are usually fine by me.

 As requested, here’s a really tasty spiced vinegar brine that’s good for pickling beets, beans, carrots and your other harvest veggies, too:

-Spicy Pickling Brine for Green Beans (Makes enough brine for about 1 quart of beans)
+Sweet and Sour Pickling Brine for Green Beans (Makes enough brine for about 1 quart of beans)

 Place the cleaned, trimmed beans in a sterile quart jar.
 Carefully pour the hot brine over the beans.

 Cap the jar, cool it down, refrigerate and try to wait a week before munching.

 Enjoy your pickled beans as-is, or standing proud in Bloody Marys, displayed among appetizer assortments, or chopped up in salads.